Pmvita/Mobile-Dash-UI/README.md

 6. **Contributing**: Encourages others to contribute and details the process.
 7. **License**: Clarifies the project's license terms.
 8. **Contact**: Provides contact details for support or further questions.

-Make sure to modify any placeholders like `your-username` and `your-email@example.com` to match your details, and adjust the sections based on the unique aspects of your project.